Leegenux/Leegenux.github.io/source/_posts/ubuntu-nextcloud-configuration.md

 FLUSH PRIVILEGES;
 ```

 After that, set the transcation isolation level to avoid problems.
-Also it's recommended to set the binlog_format:
+Also it's recommended to set the `binlog_format`:

 ```
 [mysqld]